lis05/DWAK2/README.md

         32-63   unused

         0-63    constant (second argument)
-    ``````
+    ```

-MEMORY:
+## MEMORY:
-    1. Instruction memory - 16 words.
+### 1. Instruction memory - 16 words.
 Contains instruction and data that has to be executed.
 Filled in fetch part of the cycle.

-    2. Program ROM - 2^24 words.
+### 2. Program ROM - 2^24 words.
 Contains the initial program.
 When DWAK starts, the program gets loaded into RAM at address 0.

-    3. RAM - 2^24 words.
+### 3. RAM - 2^24 words.
 Random Access Memory.
 The initial program is loaded at address 0.
 Memory at the end of RAM is used for external devices.
 TODO(like VGA memory)

-WHAT HAPPENS WHEN DWAK BOOTS:
+## WHAT HAPPENS WHEN DWAK BOOTS:
 The initial program in the ROM gets loaded into RAM at address 0.
 It starts executing the instructions

-WHAT HAPPENS AFTER DWAK BOOTS:
+## WHAT HAPPENS AFTER DWAK BOOTS:
 CPU performs a CPU cycle.
 This happens in two stages.

-    1. Fetch:
+### 1. Fetch
 CPU reads the next instruction.
 It loads it, as well as its data (if opcode requires), into the instruction memory.
 Each word is read in one CPU cycle.
 At the end of the Fetch stage, IP points to the next instruction.
-    2. Execute:
+### 2. Execute
 CPU reads the content of the instruction memory, and sends its content to the right instruction chip.
 The chip then executes the instruction in one CPU cycle.
 All instruction chips have access to registers and RAM.

-HOW INSTRUCTION CHIPS WORK:
+## HOW INSTRUCTION CHIPS WORK:
 Each chip is given its input data that came from the instruction.
 If chip has to read some data from registers or RAM, it does it by sending the request to the output pins, which instantly deliver the request.
 Registers and RAM return the requested information instantly.
 The chip receives it.
 If now it has to read some more info - the process repeats.
 When the chip is done reading, it instantly calculates the result data and sends it to registers and RAM to store.
 Data is stored at the next CPU cycle.